Pasha831/ParsingIMDB/README.md

 <img src='https://ichef.bbci.co.uk/news/640/cpsprodpb/5CB0/production/_99782732_37e58b7e-9cf4-44e0-86c7-59c42f34697a.jpg' width="400" height="300">

-Need to mention, that i am learning on **<a href='https://www.coursera.org/'>Coursera</a>** and in process to get my **<a href='https://www.coursera.org/professional-certificates/ibm-data-science'>IBM Data Science Professional Certificate</a>** (5/10 courses done)
+Need to mention, that I am learning on **<a href='https://www.coursera.org/'>Coursera</a>** and in process to get my **<a href='https://www.coursera.org/professional-certificates/ibm-data-science'>IBM Data Science Professional Certificate</a>** (5/10 courses done)

-Therefore, i often used instruments from **IBM Cloud** like **Watson Studio** or **Services to work with Database**.
+Therefore, I often used instruments from **IBM Cloud** like **Watson Studio** or **Services to work with Database**.

-## What am i going to do now?
+## What am I going to do now?
-That's a good question and i have some answers for you.
+That's a good question and I have some answers for you.

-Here is the small list of inforamtion, that i want extract from data which i obtained:
+Here is the small list of information, that I want extract from data which I obtained:
 1. What are the best movies?
 2. Which era was the most eventful in the film industry?
-3. Which era of film indusrty was teeming with profits?
+3. Which era of film industry was teeming with profits?
 4. How is changing length of the film during years?
 5. How is changing gross of the film during years?
-6. What realtionship between length of the film and the year when it was created?
-7. Is there any relationship between length of the name of the film and gross sums or rating of film?

 <img src='https://github.com/Pasha831/ParsingIMDB/raw/main/cats_and_screenshots/surprise.gif' width="400" height="300">